Norm Smith: The dismissal

 From 1964 tension began to build between Smith and several influential figures at Melbourne.
 One factor was the decision by Melbourne's star player, Ron Barassi, to move to Carlton in 1965 as captain-coach.
 Barassi had lived with Smith and his wife from the time he was 15 – Barassi became the older man's protege and the two enjoying a unique relationship.
 Smith supported Barassi's aspirations, offering to stand aside so Barassi could coach Melbourne.
 When Barassi rejected that proposal and insisted on a clearance to the Blues, some Melbourne officials unfairly accused Smith of ridding himself of a potential rival.
 Another factor was Smith's sometimes acid tongue, which he sometimes turned on committeemen he felt were interfering in his domain.
 This facet of the Smith personality put him in a difficult situation when he was sued by an umpire for defamation.
 In defending the action, Smith found no support from the men running his club.

 Finally, the situation exploded on the Friday night before the round 13, 1965 match against North Melbourne.
 A courier delivered a termination notice to Smith at his home.
 When the news leaked to the media, it created a sensation, arguably the most dramatic news story in Australian football history.
 Smith made an emotional appearance on television on the Sunday and speculation was rife that he would replace his ill brother, then coaching Richmond.
 Although he was reinstated within a week, he never again enjoyed his old relationship with the club.
 The Demons won only one more game for the year and missed the finals for the first time in eleven years.
 In a matter of a few dramatic months, Melbourne's dominance was dismantled.
-The Demons would not make the finals again until 1987; Melbourne would ultimately win the 2021 Grand Final.
+The Demons would not make the finals again until 1987.